AlexandreWANG915/AlexandreWANG915.github.io/index.md

 ## About Me

 Hello!
-I am an incoming Ph.D. student in the Department of Statistic and Data Science at Northwestern University.
+I am a Ph.D. student in the Reliable, Efficient, and Autonomous Learning (REAL) Lab, Department of Statistic and Data Science at Northwestern University, under the supervision of <a href="https://kaize0409.github.io/index.html" class="u-active-none u-border-none u-btn u-button-link u-button-style u-hover-none u-none u-text-palette-1-base u-btn-5">Prof. Kaize Ding</a>.
 I completed my Bachelor of Engineering (B.E.) in Microelectronics from Sun Yat-sen University, under the guidance of Prof. Shanlin Xiao.
 Additionally, I had the opportunity to work as a research assistant at the Hong Kong University of Science and Technology (HKUST), Guangzhou campus, from 2022 to 2023, where I collaborated closely with Prof. Renjing Xu.

 Other than my work, I am a big fan of the Golden State Warriors.
 My favorite basketball player is Steph Curry.
 Go Warriors!